 I'm sorry to burst your bubble, but the two terms are NOT connected:

-Defining a class and instantiating a class are different and unrelated activities.
+Defining a class, instantiating a class and storing a single instance of a class are different and unrelated activities.

 In this post he said: